-$$NRI_a = c_a - c$$
+$$NRI_a = c_a - c$$ .

 In this way, an NRI was calculated for each link in the network, and the links were ranked according to how critical they are to flow in the network.
 Links with higher NRIs are more critical.
 As applied to this data set, the NRI was calculated in terms of pound-hours.
 In other words, the loads of freight being carried were used as a weighting factor in the calculation of the NRI.
 Weights of milk loads are typically expressed in terms of pounds rather than tons.
-The use of a weight-time unit rather than weight-distance unit, such as ton-miles as is common parlance in freight transportation, captures potential differences in time to travel similar distances on alternate routes with different speed ratings as well as mileage differences.
+The use of a weight-time unit rather than weight-distance unit, such as ton-miles as is common parlance in freight transportation is intentional.
+The weight-time unit better captures potential differences in time to travel similar distances on alternate routes with different speed ratings as well as mileage differences.